janfilips/fraud-by-web3creative.com/README.md

-# ClickJob.AI

-Website front-end for ClickJob.AI.
+## About

+These templates from web3templates.com are from a fraudulent company.

+Discover how Surjith S M, a deceitful freelancer, scammed us and many others at https://surjithctly.com.

+Contact me for more details or proof.

+## The Fraud

 Built by Surjith S M from Web3Creative (https://web3creative.com)

 ## Installation